ngiann/GaussianVariationalInference.jl/docs/src/technicaldescription.md

 ``Z``, then though ``\mathcal{L}_{(FS)}(\mu,C,Z)`` is increasing, we will notice that ``\mathcal{L}_{(FS)}(\mu,C,Z^\prime)``  is actually deteriorating.
 This is a clear sign that a larger ``S`` is required.

 The described procedure is reminiscent of monitoring the generalisation performance of a learning algorithm on a validation set during training.
 A significant difference, however, is that while validation sets are typically of limited size, here we can set ``S^\prime`` arbitrarily large.
 In practice, one may experiment with such values as e.g. ``S^\prime = 2S`` or  ``S^\prime = 10S``.
+We emphasise that the samples in ``Z^\prime`` are not used to optimise ELBO.